 I would definitely recommend Mark D. Cochran My husband & I were very nervous about couples counseling but Mr.Cochran made us feel very comfortable.
 We Will be seeing him again soon.
 Thank You!

-Send email with forms: When the client is interested in coming in, we will send them an email with all of our contact information (address, phone number, email address & link to our web site), and our forms, so that when they come in, we can "hit the ground running"; this adds value in that, the client doesn't feel rushed to fill-out the paperwork, and precious session time is not spent on completing forms.
+A link is sent to the client so that they can log onto their new system portal, where they can view the new client forms, and enter information, so that when their first session starts, we can "hit the ground running"; this adds value in that, the client doesn't feel rushed to fill-out the paperwork, and precious session time is not spent on completing forms.

-First session: When the client(s) come in for their first session, we will get background, and assessment information; we will talk about the primary issues the client(s) are concerned with, right away.
+First session: When the client(s) has/have their first session, we will confirm background, and assessment information; we will talk about the primary issues the client(s) are concerned with, right away.

-I have a Bachelor's degree in Psychology, and Master's Degree in Marriage and Family Therapy.
-I have training (and experience) working in a hospital, clinic, mental-care house, and private practice.
-I also have a great deal of experience in management, supervision, and training.
+I am a Licensed Marriage & Family Therapist Associate.
+I have a Bachelor's degree in Psychology, and Master's Degree in Marriage & Family Therapy.
+I have training (and experience) working in a hospital, clinic, residential treatment center, intensive outpatient program, and private practice.

 Having the great fortune of managing a lot of people, I loved it when my employees would come into my office, and ask if they could talk to me about personal issues they were dealing with.
 My heart would absolutely soar when I could see that these wonderful people trusted me enough to share these (often extremely private) things with me, and I also loved when they found the advice I gave them helped them to overcome their hurdles.
 It was often clear that they were just very happy, and relieved that they had someone to talk to that really listened to them, understood what they were trying to convey, and respected who they were, and what they stood for.
 These experiences made it clear to me that doing therapy/counseling was what I truly wanted to do.